atoomnetmarc/RISC-V-emulator/README.md

 Typically only the configuration with all extensions enabled is tested using the mentioned riscv-arch-test during development of this emulator.

-As a sanity check, all combinations of extensions will be compiled.
-At the time of writing this sentence there are 512 combinations of 9 extensions, see [platformio_isa-extension-combination_env.ini](https://github.com/atoomnetmarc/RISC-V-emulator-Native/blob/main/platformio_isa-extension-combination_env.ini).
-Compilation of these 512 combinations takes about 5 minutes on my fastest machine.
+As a sanity check, all combinations of extensions and subsets will be compiled.
+See [platformio_isa-extension-combination_env.ini](https://github.com/atoomnetmarc/RISC-V-emulator-Native/blob/main/platformio_isa-extension-combination_env.ini).
+Compilation of all these combinations takes about 5 minutes on my fastest machine.

 # Workings